rapid-sensemaking-framework/noflo-rapid-sensemaking-server/README.md

-a noflo server, with rsf components pre-installed on it.
-Ready for use with Heroku
+a noflo server, with noflo-rsf components pre-installed on it.
+Ready for use with Heroku.

+All noflo component libraries currently installed:
+- noflo-core
+- noflo-filesystem
+- noflo-rsf
+- noflo-strings

 # Usage